buley/personal/src/content/failure.md

 **Strengths:**
 - I see failure as a data point, not a personal flaw
 - I don't waste time lamenting mistakes—I focus on what to do next

+> *"Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston Churchill*

 **Potential Blind Spot:**
 Sometimes, I move on too quickly and miss the deeper insight.
 Not every failure is just a problem to be solved—some require reflection, not just correction.